sebgl/htpc-download-box/docs/deluge.md

 ## Configuration

-You should be able to login on the web UI (`localhost:8112`, replace `localhost` by your machine ip if needed).
+You should now be able to login at `deluge.localhost`.

 ![Deluge Login](img/deluge_login.png)